glenlong/wedding/src/content/posts/groom-speech/how-to-write.md

 ## Go Write Your Groom Speech!

-Now you know how you write your groom speech, you can just follow these steps and you'll have a heartfelt, well-structured groom speech in no time.
+Now you know how you write your Groom speech, you can just follow these steps and you'll have a heartfelt, well-structured Groom speech in no time.

 The most important thing is to start early and break the task down into manageable steps.